usaid-cs/yesterday-i-learned/random.md

 1. [The Nazi national flag's circle and swastika are slightly off center, whereas the Nazi party's flag has them at the middle.][wikipedia 59]
 1. Projects fail far more often because the software never really works properly than because they missed a tight market window.
 According to some random person on the Internet, at least.
 1. Soaking pasta for an hour or more before boiling saves a lot of time.
-1. The [FICO credit score][wikipedia 60] is actually quite well documented and broken down.
+1. The [FICO credit score][wikipedia 60] is quite well documented and broken down.
 1. The black piece of plastic between the hood and the windscreen is called the *wiper cowl*, not the taint.
 1. [90% of all male giraffes are homosexual.
 1% of females are.][wikipedia 61]
 1. [Loan payments][financeformulas] are not simply (price * interest).
 It follows a non-linear exponent.